 A 1999 Supreme Court case on this issue stated that there is a strong presumption in favour of using the Table amount for all income over $150,000, and that the support payor will have to show that the Table amount would be unsuitable in order for the court to deviate from it.
 In that case, the court upheld the use of the Table amount for an income of around $1 million/year.
 A more recent Ontario Court of Appeal case upheld the Table amount for an income of $1.65 million, which resulted in a child support award of $11,000/month.

 The conduct of the recipient spouse does not affect the Table amount.
-For example, the spouse with custody of the children can remarry, begin a new relationship, or get a new job, and this will not affect the payor spouse’s Table amount.
+For example, the spouse with custody or primary parenting time of the children can remarry, begin a new relationship, or get a new job, and this will not affect the payor spouse’s Table amount.

 The age of the children and their needs are also not relevant to the Table amount.
 Some of the children’s needs will be addressed by section 7 expenses.